SwathiR03/Minesweeper-Using-Python/README.md

 **Note on Implementation:**

 This Minesweeper GUI application holds a special significance as it was my first project during my college journey.
 The project showcases my initial steps into the world of programming and was the first time I played around with a GUI.
 I had another version of this on Java I did when I was 14, but that was a simple command line based game. :)

-**Acknowledgments:**

-I am incredibly grateful to my mother, whose unwavering support and encouragement were helpful in the development of this program.
-Her guidance and unwavering belief my abilities provided a constant source of inspiration, motivating me to overcome challenges and persevere.
-My teacher told me that the grid of buttons cannot be implemented in Python, and it was thanks to my mother that I finished this project and implemented the grid of buttons!

-**Note**

-I wrote this documentation back in early 2022, so don't mind the less "standard" style.
-Thank you for reading!